Does Renters Insurance Cover Injuries?

 When Does Renters Insurance Cover Injuries?

 If someone is injured in your rented home and you are held liable, your renters policy’s personal liability coverage will cover their medical expenses as well as legal fees for you and the third party.
-Medical payments coverage can be additionally purchased for extended coverage, regardless of fault.
+You can also add medical payments coverage to your policy can be additionally purchased for extended coverage, regardless of fault.

 Here are a few instances in which you can be confident that your renters insurance policy will cover injuries that occur in your rented home: